|Strong gusts greet racers at 19th Bay Regatta|

 The regatta is more famous for the spectacular settings of its courses and parties than the sense of sailing triumph, and continues to evolve while maintaining its original brief – to bring the joys of sailing right into the midst of the spectacular environments that surround Phuket.

 It appeals to the serious, the not-so-serious and the not-at-all-serious "racing" sailors, combining spectacular natural scenery with lively parties and some sail boat racing.
-The region's yachting community visits three of Thailand's most scenic provinces in four days of racing and five days of partying.
+The region's yachting community visits three of Thailand's most scenic provinces viagra without a doctor prescription in four days of racing and five days of partying.

 The regatta leads participants through a course of different anchorages and party venues.
 Camaraderie and fun are cornerstones of the event and as participants end up reliving each day's sailing with post-race beverages and lively conversation followed by a casual dinner, a prize-giving ceremony and entertainment on shore.

 This relaxed sailing experience follows Phuket's famous King's Cup Regatta by two months, contrasting with the serious nature of its bigger brother as many participants sleep aboard their boats as the fleet moves around its four-day circumnavigation of the Bay.